-These areas of development are important because they build on one another and form the foundation of learning and social interaction.
+These areas of development are important because they build on one another and form the foundation for learning and social interaction.

 How is Virginia Doing?

 Because the initial screening with PALS-K is conducted in the fall of each school year, the results reflect how well-prepared children come to school in terms of literacy fundamentals.
 Testing using the PALS-K assessment began in 2004.
-Scores steadily improved until 2012, when every region but one saw a decline.
-The Virginia average of kindergartners who met or exceeded the PALS-K benchmark dropped a bit, from 87.6 percent to 87.1 percent.
-The Hampton Roads region continued to lead the state with 90.8 percent at or above the benchmark, followed by the Northern region at 87.4 percent.
-The Eastern region improved performance by 3 percentage points (from 83.7% in 2011 to 86.7% in 2012).
+Scores largely improved until 2012 but have been dropping since.

 What Influences School Readiness?

 Evidence shows that it is not only low-income students who may benefit from preschool.
-Nationwide, nearly half (49 percent) of children who enter kindergarten without the ability to recognize the letters of the alphabet are middle-income children.
-Twelve percent of middle-income children repeat a grade in school.
+Nationwide, one in every six kindergartners needs specialized one-on-one tutoring or special instruction in a small group.
+Nearly half (49 percent) who enter kindergarten without the ability to recognize the letters of the alphabet are middle-income children, while 12 percent of middle-income children repeat a grade in school.

 What is the State's Role?